Bandt nails it – it’s an election, not a trivia quiz

 Commercial onslaught

-Those switching to ABC Classic to keep away from politics could remorse their selection after enduring the umpteenth, incongruous and disruptive ABC TV promo of the day (Letters, April 14).
-I believe we’re frogs being slowly boiled alive in preparation for full commercialisation.
+Those switching to ABC Classic to keep away from politics could remorse their alternative after enduring the umpteenth, incongruous and disruptive ABC TV promo of the day (Letters, April 14).
+I think we’re frogs being slowly boiled alive in preparation for full commercialisation.

 Alynn Pratt, Grenfell